notfirefox/notfirefox.github.io/content/archive/why-im-not-switching-to-ios.md

 The whole market moved on but the EU pushes back and it seems like that we can have user replaceable batteries in the future.
-Therefore I will wait until new phones have user replaceable batteries before I upgrade my phone again.
+Therefore I will wait until new phones have replaceable batteries before I upgrade my phone again.

-Okay the third point is annoying and it the main selling point of Android phones for me.
+Okay the third point is annoying and it is the main selling point of Android phones for me.
 I want to put my music on my phone without using iTunes.
 I exclusively use Linux simply due to the reason that I like the KDE desktop best.
 I have talked about